 At San Diego Comprehensive Treatment Centers, we understand the importance of including group therapy into our comprehensive medication assisted treatment program.
 By providing patients with a safe environment in which to openly discuss their addiction amongst other individuals who truly understand the struggles associated with recovery, patients are able to gain a strong sense of community, support, and encouragement.
 Our therapist-led sessions allow patients the opportunity to gain insight and information regarding their addiction to help aid in long-term recovery.

 Since there is not a singular cure for addiction, utilizing a comprehensive treatment approach allows patients the highest opportunity for a successful long-term recovery.
-Group therapy plays an essential part in the medication assisted treatment programs offered through San Diego Comprehensive Treatment Centers.
+Group counseling plays an essential part in the medication assisted treatment programs offered through San Diego Comprehensive Treatment Centers.